 While there’s always a lot to consider about a directory like Worldwide Brands, there are major pros that stand out, and only one con that only seems like a con but actually isn’t.
 In this case, they revolve around Worldwide Brands providing a large, legitimate directory, but at seemingly larger cost.

 The truth is that other directories like Salehoo, Doba and so many other wholesale directory offers and options you see out there have hidden costs that they don’t tell you about.
 Beside the fact that the others operate as middlemen (which means less profit for you), the others have monthly fees, annual renewals and more that can actually cost you $1400 a year or more.

 Besides being the only fully legit wholesale directory I’ve found, one of the biggest Pros of Worldwide Brands is their price is “one time, lifetime”, as they advertise, and it really is.
 Buy it once, own it forever, and get new wholesale suppliers added every week.

 The Best Alternative For Worldwide Brands

 I’ve gotten a ton of emails from people asking what they should use instead of Worldwide Brands.
 It’s taken me a while to try out a few different services and nail down what that I trust enough to recommend to you guys.
-But I found one I really like and have been using for around a year now– Salehoo.

 The forum is actively used and posted in providing users of the directory and the other products they provide a valuable connection to other people in the selling business